Practice an attitude of gratitude all year long.

-As a former accountant, I’m a numbers guy.
-And when I started looking into the effects of gratitude and practicing happiness, I found some compelling data from Harvard researcher and author, Shawn Achor.
+Here is some compelling data on the effects of gratitude and practicing happiness from Harvard researcher and author, Shawn Achor.
 Following Achor's five steps to increase our experience of happiness, with gratitude at the top, people are nearly 10 times more engaged at work, live longer, get better grades, experience less acute symptoms and so much more.

 Achor's four other steps include:

 - Engaging in a conscious act of kindness

 There’s less than 60 days left in the year.
 Be intentional with that time.
 Start 2019 strong.
 Use these remaining weeks to set yourself up for 365 days of gratitude and watch your life, and those around you, change for the better because of it.